edgedb/easy-edgedb/chapter2/index.md

 Negative index values are counted from the end of 'Jonathan', which is 8, so -1 corresponds to `8 - 1`: index number 7.

 So what if you want to make sure that you won't get an error with an index number that might be too high?
-Here you can use `LIKE` or `ILIKE` with an empty parameter, because it will just give an empty set: `{}` instead of an error. `LIKE` and `ILIKE` are safer than indexing if there is a chance of having data that is too short in a property.
+Here you can use `like` or `ilike` with an empty parameter, because it will just give an empty set: `{}` instead of an error. `like` and `ilike` are safer than indexing if there is a chance of having data that is too short in a property.
 There is a small lesson to be had here:

 - "no data" in Edgedb is shown as an empty set: `{}`
 - `""` (an empty string) is actually data.